 Any wav file held in the sample bank(s) can be selected and used as a wavetable.
 Wavetables can be imported to the sample banks, and edited/created using the wavetable editor.
+Linear FM and Phase Modulation are available.

 When Osc has been selected as the oscillator mode, several oscillator types are available: